 Sources in the Conspiracy-Pseudoscience category may publish unverifiable information that is not always supported by evidence.
 These sources may be untrustworthy for credible/verifiable information; therefore, fact-checking and further investigation is recommended on a per article basis when obtaining information from these sources.
 See all Conspiracy-Pseudoscience sources.

-- Overall, we rate the Alliance for Advanced Health a quackery level pseudoscience based on promoting anti-vaccine and anti-science propaganda that does not align with the consensus of facts.
+- Overall, we rate the Natural Health Response a quackery-level pseudoscience based on promoting anti-vaccine and anti-science propaganda that does not align with the consensus of facts.

 Bias Rating: CONSPIRACY-PSEUDOSCIENCE